alexa-labs/skill-workshop-smart-city/Module 6 - Add AMAZON.Repeat built-in Intent/README.md

 };
 ```

-3. Add new intent handler for AMAZON.RepeatIntent under 'MoneyMetricsIntentHandler', to respond back with the last response speech.
+**Step 6.2.3.** Add new intent handler for AMAZON.RepeatIntent under 'MoneyMetricsIntentHandler', to respond back with the last response speech.

 ```js
 const RepeatIntentHandler = {